IIT-EnergySystemModels/openTEPES/doc/md/Download.md

 > `openTEPES_Main`

-Then, four parameters (case, dir, solver, results, and console log) will be asked for.
+Then, five parameters (case, dir, solver, results, and console log) will be asked for.

 **Remark:** at this step, only press enter for each input and openTEPES will be executed with the default parameters.

 After this in a directory of your choice, make a copy of the [9n](https://github.com/IIT-EnergySystemModels/openTEPES/tree/master/openTEPES/cases/9n) or [sSEP](https://github.com/IIT-EnergySystemModels/openTEPES/tree/master/openTEPES/cases/sSEP) case to create a new case of your choice but using the current format of the CSV files.
 A proper execution by `openTEPES_Main` can be made by introducing the new case and the directory of your choice.
 Note that the solver is **glpk** by default, but it can be changed to other solvers that Pyomo supports (e.g., gurobi, highs).

-Then, the **results** should be written in the folder that is called with the case name.
+Then, the **results** are written to the folder named after the case.
 The results contain plots and summary spreadsheets for multiple optimized energy scenarios, periods, and load levels, as well as the investment decisions.

 **Note that** there is an alternative way to run the model by creating a new script **script.py**, and write the following: